 In all subjects we encourage children to ask and try to answer their own questions and explain their thinking.

+Learning outside the classroom is a very important part of our provision.
 We aim to include trips and real experiences in our curriculum whenever we can and these are closely linked to the IPC.